MileHacker Logo

 • Petty crime can occur in crowded areas, markets, and on public transport.

-• Exercise normal precautions, especially at night.
+• Exercise normal precautions, especially in the evening.

 Natural Hazards